yannikkellerde/GNN_Hex/markdown/cnn20_vs_gnn20.md

     + GNN trained 3 days on 20x20: 6 mistakes on board sizes 6 to 25
     + (old) GNN trained 21 hours on 11x11: 2 mistakes on board sizes 6 to 25

+* Imitation learning comparison is in the work.

 ## Misc
 Still waiting for my Masters thesis grade...